gzl333/single-spa-inspector-pro/README.md

 - **Visual feedback**: "Connection lost, auto-retrying..." indicator when reconnection is in progress
 - **Thorough localStorage cleanup**: Reset All and individual override clearing now directly remove `import-map-override:*` keys from localStorage, ensuring complete cleanup even when `importMapOverrides` API is unavailable

+### 🎨 Overlays Feature (v3.1.2)

+**Visual highlighting for mounted micro-frontend applications:**

+- **Off**: No overlays displayed
+- **On**: Show overlays on all mounted applications
+- **List Hover**: Show overlay only when hovering over an app in the list

+The overlays use the standard `#single-spa-application:<app-name>` container as the default target, and automatically resize when the container dimensions change.
+Custom overlay selectors can be configured via `app.devtools.overlays.selectors`.

 ### 📦 Build Improvements

 - Separate build scripts for Chrome and Firefox